Helw150/gigaword-helpers/README.md

+# My slight modification of the very useful script by Nelson Liu of University of Washignton

 # Flattening the Gigaword Datset

 The scripts in this repository dump the text of the Gigaword dataset into a single file, for use